Kevin López (footballer)

-Kevin Josué López Maldonado (born 3 February 1996) is a Honduran professional footballer who plays as a midfielder for Olimpia and the Honduras national team.
+Kevin Josué López Maldonado (born 3 February 1996), nicknamed El Choloma, is a Honduran professional footballer who plays as a midfielder for Olimpia and the Honduras national team.

-Career
+After being at the Atlético Choloma youth academy, López would begin his career with Motagua, where he won five league titles and one Honduran Supercup.
+In 2022, López would make the move to Comunicaciones and won one league title.
+A year later, he signed with Olimpia and has won four league titles with the club.

+Having previously been cappped by Honduras' under-17, under-20, under-21, and under-23 teams, López made his debut for the senior team in September 2019.
+He was also part of Honduras' squad for the 2021 CONCACAF Gold Cup.

+Club career

+Motagua

 López made his professional debut with Motagua in a 2–1 Liga Nacional win over Parrillas One on 13 April 2014, scoring the game winner in the 88th minute.

+Comunicaciones

+On 11 January 2022, López confirmed that he had signed with Comunicaciones.

 International career

 López made his senior debut with the Honduras national team in a 4–0 friendly win over Puerto Rico on 6 September 2019.

+Career statistics

 Scores and results list Honduras' goal tally first.